Shalini-Madaparthi/mydemorepo/readme.txt

-this is the sample text file.
+This is the sample text file-modified.
 This is line number 2.